samuelyu2002/ImVisible/README.md

-# Pedestrian Traffic Lights Dataset (PTL) and Traffic Light Detector LytNet
+# ImVisible: Pedestrian Traffic Light Dataset, LytNet Neural Network, and Mobile Application for the Visually Impaired

 The implementation of the work done in the following two papers: https://arxiv.org/abs/1907.09706, https://arxiv.org/abs/1909.09598